Oshanotter/test/README.md

 - Downloads media from anywhere that yt-dlp can download from
 - Automatically tags the downloaded media with metadata from TMDB
 - Automatically downloads subtitles from opensubtitles.com for TMDB tagged media
-- Accepts command line arguments and a custom url scheme
+- Accepts command line arguments and parameters via the `StreamFetchTagger://` url scheme

 ## Installation